Unveiling LLMs: The Evolution of Latent Representations in a Dynamic Knowledge Graph: Experiments

-\paragraph{Findings.} All claims presented in \Cref{fig:maintemporalGraph} exhibit factual knowledge for entity resolution in the early layer $L_3$, a pattern also observed in the global analysis (\Cref{subsec:globalInterpretability}).
-While claims B and C accurately convey factual information about their entities, claim A wrongly represents information regarding the last in-context example (The Beatles, \Cref{apx:targetPrompt}).
-In \Cref{subsec:globalInterpretability}, we hypothesise that example contamination may occur when the latent representation lacks factual knowledge, shifting the model's focus to the provided example.
+\paragraph{Findings.} All claims in \Cref{fig:maintemporalGraph} show word-based factual information in the early layer $L_3$.
+However, while claims B and C accurately present information about their entities, claim A incorrectly exhibits information about the last in-context example (The Beatles, \Cref{apx:targetPrompt}).
+In \Cref{subsec:globalInterpretability}, we hypothesise that example leakage may occur when the probed latent representation lacks factual knowledge, shifting the model's focus to the provided context.
 Claim A then unfolds an interesting knowledge evolution: Layer 7 encodes factual knowledge concerning \texttt{Energy}, whereas Layer 17 and Layer 19 create a clear dichotomy between entities that are \texttt{Job Killer} (e.g., \texttt{Coal} and \texttt{Nuclear Energy}) and \texttt{Job Creator} (i.e., \texttt{Energy Efficiency Upgrades}).
 Although this can be common-sense reasoning, it might unveil biases in this energy-related dichotomy.
-On the other hand, Claim B unveils a swap in the entity representation between the middle layers.
+On the other hand, Claim B unveils a swap in the entity representation in the middle layers.
 Layer 9 correctly encodes factual knowledge concerning the subject entity (\texttt{Charlemagne}).
-Layer 14 then confuses and swaps it with \texttt{Charles V} (another former Holy Roman emperor), although it succeeds in multi-hop reasoning connecting Christmas day, its actual date and the emperor's coronation.
-The third claim exhibits another type of error, related to the multi-hop reasoning process.
-The model has comprehensive factual knowledge, yet fails to connect it.
-Indeed, layer 9 correctly encodes \texttt{George Lucas} as \texttt{Founder Of} the company \texttt{Industrial Light \& Magic}, while treating its acronym (\texttt{ILM}) as a different entity.
-This entity duplication generates a multi-hop reasoning error: layer 19 disjointly represents that \texttt{ILM} is a visual effect company and that \texttt{George Lucas} is the founder of only the extensive-name entity.
-This layer accordingly fails to connect the two relationships.
-This eventually causes the inference not to identify \texttt{George Lucas} as the company founder, although it unifies the company representations.
+Layer 14 then confuses and swaps it with \texttt{Charles V} (another former Holy Roman emperor), yet succeeds in multi-hop reasoning by connecting Christmas Day, its actual date, and the emperor's coronation.
+The third claim exhibits another error related to internal knowledge representation.
+Layer 9 correctly encodes \texttt{George Lucas} as \textit{Founder Of} the company \texttt{Industrial Light \& Magic}, while treating its acronym (\texttt{ILM}) as a different entity.
+Subsequently, layer 19 associates the information of being a special effects company only with the acronym, while separately connecting its full name to its founder, \texttt{George Lucas}.
+This disjoint association and entity duplication lead to a multi-hop reasoning error in the inference (\Cref{fig:maintemporalGraph}).
+While unifying the company's representations, the model fails to reconnect \texttt{George Lucas} as its founder.
+This knowledge-recalling issue might stem from attention mechanisms or catastrophic forgetting.